-Simple balance tip for storing your rice water
+Simple balance tip for storing your rice water for hair

 Once fermentation is finished, I use an old shampoo bottle to store in my fridge where it will last for up to ten days.
 The shampoo bottle makes for easy application and spill-proof storage.
 If you’re like me and you detest ice-cold things on your scalp, then warm up your rice water to body temperature before use.

 If you ever have the opportunity for a rich rice water harvest after a large cooking session, simply freeze 1-cup portions of fermented rice water.
 To thaw, simply place the frozen rice water in your shower at night so it’s ready to use in the morning.

 Another time saver is breaking fermentation into two blocks: Allow to ferment for a few hours, then store it in the fridge until the night before you need to wash your hair.
 While the liquid reaches room temperature, it will continue to ferment until the morning.

 Crank it up a notch – with essential oils